top of page

 Source: Pngtree

 Measuring around 1,188 feet in length and boasting a gross tonnage of approximately 226,963 GT, Harmony of the Seas is among the largest cruise ships globally.
 This mammoth vessel offers accommodation for over 6,600 passengers and a crew of around 2,200, creating an onboard environment akin to a bustling seaside city.
+The ship typically navigates a variety of routes, including destinations in the Caribbean and the Mediterranean.

 RMS Queen Mary